 Several factors can significantly affect the settlement amount in a TBI case:

-• Severity of the Injury: The extent of the TBI, ranging from mild to severe, is a critical factor.
-Severe injuries often result in higher settlements due to increased medical expenses, long-term care needs, and greater impact on the individual's life.
+- Severity of the Injury: The extent of the TBI, ranging from mild to severe, is a critical factor.
+A severe traumatic brain injury will usually result in a higher settlement due to higher medical bills, long-term care needs, and a greater impact on the individual's life.

-• Prognosis and Future Medical Needs: The anticipated long-term effects of the TBI, including the need for ongoing medical treatment, rehabilitation, and potential future surgeries, can influence the settlement calculation.
+- Prognosis and Future Medical Needs: The anticipated long-term effects of the TBI, including the need for ongoing medical treatment, rehabilitation, and potential future surgeries, can influence the settlement calculation.
+A person suffering from a relatively mild traumatic brain injury may not need the same level and duration of care as those suffering from moderate traumatic brain injuries.

-Navigating a TBI settlement requires a thorough understanding of these factors and the ability to present a compelling case.
-An experienced personal injury attorney experienced in TBI cases can maximize the chances of a fair and comprehensive settlement.
+Navigating a fair settlement for brain injury cases requires a thorough understanding of these factors and the ability to present a compelling case.
+An experienced personal injury attorney experienced in TBI cases can maximize the chances of obtaining comprehensive and fair compensation.

 Don’t Rush to Accept a Settlement